-Over the past thirty years there has been a growing focus on the needs of displaced people that recognises the psychological impact of humanitarian disasters.
-The seismic displacement of refugees from Syria in particular has meant mental health and psycho-social needs have been re-prioritised as equitable to those of food, security and physical health.
+Over the past 30 years, there has been a growing focus on the needs of displaced people that recognises the psychological impact of humanitarian disasters.
+The seismic displacement of refugees from Syria, in particular, has meant mental health and psycho-social needs have been reprioritised as equitable to those of food, security, and physical health.
 But assessing these needs is complex, and understanding the impact of how to go about exploring and questioning refugee experiences has significant implications for those working in this field.

 One approach is Mental Health and Psycho-Social Support (MHPSS).
 This works on the basis that by identifying the effects of stress and finding ways to strengthen resilience, refugee communities are better protected and better able to function.
 For countries such as the UK looking to positively accelerate integration and maximize protection, understanding this MHPSS approach is key.

-Research consistently shows that the greater the post-migration stress refugees experience, such as securing work or seeking legal advice, the lower the levels of psycho-social wellbeing.
+Research consistently shows that the greater the post-migration stress refugees experience, the lower the levels of psycho-social wellbeing.

-Recent developments within social identity research suggests an approach that may improve practitioners’ understanding of refugee wellbeing.
-Research has consistently demonstrated how the social categories we use to make sense of who we are not only shape how we experience stress, but also determine the degree to which we feel we have the resources to cope with it.
+Recent developments within social identity research suggest an approach that may improve practitioners’ understanding of refugee wellbeing.
+Research has consistently demonstrated how the social categories we use to make sense of who we are, not only shape how we experience stress but also determine the degree to which we feel we have the resources to cope with it.

 In exploring this approach through my own research with Syrian refugees settling in Brazil and the UK, social identity has been central within refugee experiences.
 Using a narrative in-depth interview approach, I have introduced the technique of Wearmouth’s ‘Talking Stones’ in which stones are used to enable the interviewee to project elements of themselves, or their experiences, into their personal accounts as key markers.